quicwg/base-drafts/draft-ietf-quic-lossbits-exp.md

 Each endpoint, client and server, sets the Retransmit bit of short header packets to 0 or 1 according to the not-yet-disclosed-lost-packets counter.
 The not-yet-disclosed-lost-packets counter is initialized to 0 at each endpoint, client and server, at connection start.
 When a packet is declared lost by the QUIC transmission machinery (see https://github.com/quicwg/base-drafts/blob/ac5e4af758cd61329244297737b93c87c3889e3d/draft-ietf-quic-recovery.md#loss-detection ) the not-yet-disclosed-lost-packets counter is incremented by 1.
-When a packet with a short header is sent out by an end-point within a single connection, its retransmit bit is set at 0 when the not-yet-disclosed-lost-packets counter is equal to 0.
+When a packet with a short header is sent out by an end-point, its retransmit bit is set at 0 when the not-yet-disclosed-lost-packets counter is equal to 0.
 Otherwise, the packet is sent out with a retransmit bit set to 1 and the not-yet-disclosed-lost-packets counter is decremented by 1.

 Observation points can estimate the number of packets considered lost by the QUIC transmission machinery by observing the number of packets which retransmit bit is set to 1 in the reverse direction.
-This estimation is delayed at least by the uplink one way delay in case of fast retransmit.
+This estimation is delayed at least by the uplink one way delay (in case of fast retransmit).